Fellowship Setting and Program Description

 For the Neuropsychology Program, the most common referral questions include differential diagnosis of neurodegenerative disorders and documentation of deficits associated with neurological diseases including stroke, head injury, neuro-oncology diseases, neurodegenerative diseases and many others.
 Neuropsychology fellows have the opportunity to complete outpatient neuropsychological evaluations of patients with a wide variety of referral questions and neurological diagnoses as well as opportunities to participate in integrated treatment teams.
 For more information, visit UH Neurological Institute’s website.

 Neuropsychology is a fully integrated and critical component of the deep brain stimulation (DBS), epilepsy surgery and normal pressure hydrocephalus (NPH) programs at University Hospitals.
-Neuropsychological evaluation is required at a patient’s pre-surgical evaluation and as part of post-surgical outcome monitoring for each service.
+Neuropsychological evaluation is required as a part of each patient’s pre-surgical evaluation and as part of post-surgical outcome monitoring for each of these services.
 Neuropsychology fellows and faculty meet weekly or biweekly with our surgical treatment teams to review neurocognitive findings in conjunction with other sources of data including the neurological and neurosurgical exam, EEG and neuroimaging results, levodopa response testing, and others.
 The team collaboratively determines appropriate interventions and plans for patients, with fellows obtaining invaluable experience in working with multidisciplinary treatment teams, presenting neuropsychological data to providers in related fields and working with diverse neurological populations.

 Each of these programs is nationally recognized and led by faculty who are renowned as leaders in their respective fields.